ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: System Overview

 \subsection{Core Challenges}

-While this offline-online and proxy-oracle architecture is promising, its effectiveness hinges on overcoming two critical orchestration challenges:
+While this offline-online and proxy-oracle architecture is promising, its effectiveness hinges on overcoming two critical challenges:

 \textbf{Reliable Proxy Model.} The efficiency of the cascade filter depends on the quality of the decision scores produced by the lightweight proxy model.
-A naive model might fail to capture the fine-grained semantics between the query and documents, leading to unreliable proxy predictions.
-Furthermore, a poorly trained model may generate ambiguous scores that do not clearly distinguish positive and negative documents.
-Such an ambiguity would force a large fraction of instances to be categorized as ``uncertain'', leading to excessive invocations of the expensive oracle LLM and diminishing the system's performance benefits.
-Therefore, the first challenge is to develop a well-behaved proxy model, capable of generating decisive and accurate scores, enabling maximum data reduction.
+First, a naive model might fail to capture the fine-grained semantics between the query and documents, leading to unreliable proxy predictions.
+Second, a poorly trained model may generate ambiguous scores that do not clearly distinguish positive and negative documents.
+Such an ambiguity would force a large fraction of instances to be categorized as ``uncertain'', leading to excessive invocations of the expensive oracle LLM and diminishing the system's performance.
+Therefore, the first challenge is to develop a well-behaved proxy model, capable of generating accurate and decisive scores, enabling maximum data reduction.

-\textbf{Ad-Hoc Cascade.} Given the proxy model's scores, the cascade filter must determine the decision thresholds to separate documents into high-confidence (to be filtered) and low-confidence (to be verified by the oracle) sets.
+\textbf{Ad Hoc Cascade.} Given the proxy model's scores, the cascade filter must determine the decision thresholds to separate documents into high-confidence (to be filtered) and low-confidence (to be verified by the oracle) sets.
 The goal is to meet the user-specified accuracy target while minimizing the number of oracle calls.
-However, in an ad-hoc setting, neither the query-specific data distribution nor the ground-truth labels are known beforehand.
+However, in an ad hoc setting, neither the query-specific data distribution nor the ground-truth labels are known beforehand.
 This lack of prior knowledge makes it non-trivial to select effective thresholds online.
 Therefore, the second challenge is to design an efficient online calibration mechanism that can dynamically determine the effective thresholds, ensuring the final accuracy target is met with minimal oracle overhead.

-To address these challenges, \textsc{ScaleDoc} introduces a novel contrastive learning based approach to train a robust proxy model (Section ~\ref{s4}) and propose an efficient calibration workflow for the model cascade (Section ~\ref{s5}).
-Together, these contributions ensure both high data reduction and robust accuracy for ad-hoc semantic predicates.
+To address these two challenges, \textsc{ScaleDoc} introduces a novel contrastive-learning-based approach to train a robust proxy model (Section ~\ref{s4}) and proposes an efficient calibration workflow for the model cascade (Section ~\ref{s5}).
+Together, these contributions ensure both high data reduction and robust predicating accuracy.